Cruise gently down the river, where a dreamy world awaits. A calm, natural space where trees seasonally change and flowers decorate the bare rocks

 With 300 different flavors of mochi and a history that stems back to the Edo period, you are sure to find the mochi for you

 Mochi is an important part of Japanese cuisine, and has garnered further attention from the world since Japanese cuisine was registered as a UNESCO Intangible Cultural Heritage.
 Although mochi is eaten mostly during New Year's celebrations, Ichinoseki and the Town of Hiraizumi have deep-rooted mochi eating traditions that go beyond New Year's and is pounded and eaten on many ceremonial occasions.
 It's no wonder that this region consumes the most mochi in all of Japan.
 There are many places in Ichinoseki where you can experience Ichinoseki's unique mochi cuisine and mochi culture.
 One place I highly recommend you visit is Sekinoichi Brewery, which serves mochi meals at their restaurant which can be paired with their esteemed sake and craft beers.
-It's a walk-able distance from Ichinoseki Station (west exit).
+It's in walking distance from Ichinoseki Station (west exit).